-It then didn't take but a few minutes probing with a screwdriver to realize there was a serious soft wood problem beneath the windlass.
-I removed the four long windlass securing studs and brought a load of rotten wood out with them.
-Further scouring with a chisel and electric cutter revealed extensive rot in the nearly ten foot long bowsprit.
+It then didn't take but a few minutes probing with a screwdriver to realize there was a serious soft wood rot problem beneath the windlass.
+I removed the four long securing studs and brought a load of rotten wood out with them.
+Further scouring with a chisel and electric cutter revealed extensive rot in the long bowsprit.

-At first I hoped it would be possible to repair the ‘sprit in situ by scarfing some new planks in to replace the damaged ones.
-But that was ruled out as I scoured more and more soft wood from the interior of the spar.
-I gave up after a length of 38” inches!
+At first I hoped it would be possible to repair the ‘sprit in situ, by scarfing some new planks in to replace the damaged ones.
+But that was ruled out as I scoured more and more soft wood from the interior of the spar, and I gave up after a length of 38” inches!
 Clearly the boat needed a complete new bowsprit, either made of wood like the existing one, or perhaps metal.

-The spar was a tapered lamination of nine wooden sections glued together.
-It measured nine feet six inches long, eight inches square at the heel and five inches square at the crance iron.
+The spar was a tapered lamination of nine sections glued together.
+It measured nine feet six inches long, eight inches square at the heel, and five inches square at the crance iron.

-Other owners told me how their bowsprits were constructed but they were all different and no consensus as to how strong a replacement needed to be.
+Other owners told me how their bowsprits were constructed, but they were all different with no consensus as to how strong a replacement needed to be.
 Surely some said, it made sense to make another in wood like the old one.
-What they didn't know was that the previous owners log showed a new bowsprit had been installed in 2005.
-This did not persuade me towards a third wooden bowsprit for the boat.
+What they didn't know was that the previous owners log showed a new bowsprit had been installed in 2005, that did not persuade me towards a third wooden spar.
 If I was to make a new bowsprit in anything other than wood it had to be at least as strong as the previous one.

 These interactions would be fairly easy to calculate in a simple static force diagram, but a boat under sail is hardly a static force and a major unknown factor is when the bow ‘scends’ into a head sea, plunging the complete pulpit into solid water.
-This imposes goodness knows what loads on the grating and the bowsprit and nobody, including a sailboat architect could tell me what these might be.
+This imposes goodness knows what loads on the whole pulpit structure and nobody, including a sailboat architect could tell me what these might be.

 A friend loaned me Skene’s elements of yacht design.
 This had a small section on bobstays but surprisingly, nothing about bowsprits.
 It does include the sentence, ”Since impact loads like head seas cannot be determined accurately, most designers apply a factor of three to five in their estimates.”
 That struck me as a pretty wide margin, and in other words it was all based on experience, or perhaps destruction tests, none of which was helpful to me.